Friendship Grove Nature Playscape

 The Friendship Grove Nature Playscape at the Anita Purves Nature Center is almost complete!

-This unique and interactive playscape will engage children of all ages in imaginative and active outdoor play with nature.
-It will be a hands-on, kid-directed outdoor play space for our kids where fun in nature is led by their own imagination and ingenuity.
-Together, you and your children will be immersed in nature as you comfortably explore, experiment, socialize, and manipulate the environment.
-The playscape will provide a multitude of accessible play opportunities for a variety of physical, mental, cognitive, and emotional abilities.
-There will be four main features or “anchor pieces” as well as additional play features that will change with the seasons.
+This unique and interactive playscape engages children of all ages in imaginative and active outdoor play with nature.
+It is a hands-on, kid-directed outdoor play space for our kids where fun in nature is led by their own imagination and ingenuity.
+Together, you and your children are immersed in nature as you comfortably explore, experiment, socialize, and manipulate the environment.
+The playscape provides a multitude of accessible play opportunities for a variety of physical, mental, cognitive, and emotional abilities.
+There are four main features or “anchor pieces” as well as additional play features that will change with the seasons.

 Four Anchor Pieces: